mtcute/docs/guide/topics/raw-api.md

 They also contain PTS values, and should also be handled.
-But since this is not an update, it can't be passed directly to `network.handleUpdate`, and instead a "dummy" update is created:
+But since this is not an update, it can't be passed directly to `handleClientUpdate`, and instead a "dummy" update is created:

 ```ts
 const res = await this.call({